 Bearing in mind the challenges of describing a hyperdimensional phenomena using a language modeled on and by a 3-D world, we begin by again noting that in the ‘as above so below’ axiom, all the self-organizing activity we see in earthly ecosystems, including bacterial colonies, algae blooms, multi-celled plants and animals, forests, and human cities, all dot the landscape of the Dreamtime as confluences of affinity.
 These can be understood as countless hamlets, villages, towns, and cities, fluctuating in configuration, and sometimes existence, depending on the ever unfurling course of planetary changes.
 There is a capital city of Nature that oversees the entire planet, that manages hierarchies of incrementally distinct fields of association that have counterparts in earthly landscapes, weather patterns, societies of all kinds, traits, human values, and such.
 These include, e.g., an abundance village, sometimes called ‘cornucopia’, where we find Lakshmi mantras, fertility songs, and thanksgiving prayers, all ruled by Jupiter.
 Or villages that hold the creation-songs, the source identities of particular types of plants or animals.
 For example, hunting and gathering traditions among many of the worlds indigenous peoples invoke the ‘owners’ (oversouls) of a species thru meditations, spells, songs, and dances, that tap into and recount the origin story of the animal or plant being sought, to then broker ‘deals’ with them.

-All human societies have their signature Dreamtime villages.
+All human societies have their signature Dreamtime villages, some at deeper, some at more shallow levels.
 Psychic access to these ancestral villages serve to fertilize and strengthen many a surface dwelling people with mythic renewal.
 The Huichol Indians, e.g., have no written language, and so depend on the ‘heart memory’ of shamans and elders to transmit cultural teachings down thru the generations.
-This is often done by singing during all night ceremonies, updating any information thru messages received via dreams or visions.
+This is often done by singing during all night ceremonies, with updates happening thru messages received via dreams or visions.
 Similar imaginal cognitions, ways of accessing guidance for individual and society, were universal among humans before the advent of writing, books, and more modern, exteriorized, information technologies.

 In recent centuries people have been educated in principles and worldviews that ignore, mute. or scramble signals from the deeper, nonphysical wellsprings of existence.
 This acts to separate us from all beings (elements, plants, animals, many indigenous peoples) that ARE tuned to the Dreamtime as a commons of origin, communication, and culture.
 The effects of this disconnection is at the root of the precipitous imbalances we experience in the world within and without.
 Hence, as a function of the Gaian immune system, as acts of benevolence by beings who wish us well, and as gestures of grace, song villages have formed specifically attuned to the vibration humanity must move into to reunify with the family of creation at a deeper level of engagement, to bloom the Bhaktisphere.
 The songs that inhabit these villages are songs of ceremony, for the Bhaktisphere is all about life lived as ceremony in a temple universe.
 Ceremonies offer safe passage for our deaths and rebirths, help midwife us out of our sticky cocoon of ignorance, and give refuge for self-transformation.
 Such songs hold sacred space for our maturation as a species.
 They act to purify, bless, celebrate, move with devotion, call into creation, disperse or metabolize negative energies, honor and invoke all manner of helpful Beings, give guidance, give thanks.
 These songs come from profound places of pain and suffering, from Divine ecstasy and grace, the depths and heights of the hells and heavens that turn the wheels of karma for this world.
 They are born into the surface world with a mission of spiritual healing, and go thru any number of changes in melody and word as they adapt to their life’s journey.